 Students may choose to participate in one of the certificate programs available through the Foster School (Global Business Certificate and Entrepreneurship Certificate) or one of the UW certificate programs outside of Foster.
 Requirements for these programs vary; however, some electives required to earn the certificate may also count toward your MBA degree elective requirements.
 Plan to meet with your MBA Program Advisor to determine which courses would be applicable towards your MBA degree requirements and discuss possible extra tuition charges.

-If you participate in a certificate program outside the Foster School, a maximum of 16 credits from that program can be counted (upon approval) toward your MBA elective classes for non-transcripted certificates.
-For transcripted certificates, you may apply only 6 credits of non-MBA coursework toward both your certificate and your Foster MBA elective requirements.
+If you participate in a certificate program outside the Foster School, a maximum of 16 credits from that program can be counted (upon approval) toward your MBA electives.

 GRADUATE COURSES OUTSIDE THE FOSTER SCHOOL